twcrews/cos-planningcenter-calendar/README.md

-# cos-planningcenter-calendar
+# Planning Center Calendar API wrapper

-Wrapper for the Planning Center Calendar API.
+This is destined to be a NuGet package for interacting with the Planning Center API.